LiskArchive/lisk-sdk/framework/src/controller/README.md

 # Controller

-The controller is responsible for initialization of the infrastructure-level components.
+The controller is responsible for initialization the communication bus and any other dependencies required to load the modules.
-The controller also initializes each module separately.
 If any module is configured to load as a child process, then it is the controller's responsibility to do so.
 The controller defines a set of events, that each component can subscribe to:

 ### Default Events & Actions